-int main(int argc, char argv)
+int main(int argc, char argv) '''

+'''

 {

 Poco::MD5Engine md5;

 Poco::DigestOutputStream ds(md5);

 ds << "abcdefghijklmnopqrstuvwxyz";

 ds.close();

 std::cout << Poco::DigestEngine::digestToHex(md5.digest()) << std::endl;

 return 0;

 }

 '''

-As this project relies on the Poco Libraries we are going to create a conanfile.txt with our requirement and also declare the Make generator:
+As this project relies on the Poco Libraries we are going to create a conanfile.py with our requirement and also declare the Make generator and Make toolchain.
+For simplicity, this conanfile declares an empty build and package step.
+They're not needed for for the local developer workflow.